MorganMWJ/surf_spot_project/README.md

 # Instructions for **Running**

-I developed this app using Android Studio without an enmulator by running it directly on my device.
+The app was developed using Android Studio without an enmulator by running it directly on my device.
+The app was built to be run on a vertical mobile screen.

-So I would suggest the same for running:
+Suggested steps for running:

 * Clone or download zip of project from github
 * Load the project into Android Studio